flag0010/pop_gen_cnn/historical_recombination/phased/README.md

 `python extract.data.py`

 This will output a large compressed file called `ld.data.npz`.
-Use this file as training data for the network.
+You'll use this file as training data for the network.
+(Alternatively, if you want to skip these steps and use the exact coalescent sims we used in the manuscript you can download `ld.data.npz` at this data repository https://doi.org/10.13020/D65M4P)

 To train the network, first find a computer with a GPU and get keras and tensorflow installed.
 This was done in python3.6